aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 three-dimensional study.
 The second is the method of landmark placement, where Geomagic Design X (Build Version 2019.0.2 \[Build Number: 78\]) is used to generate a spline, and to populate the landmarks in a replicable manner using a variety of mathematically-defined criteria.
-The goal was to increase the precision of the study by including the z-dimension to capture the morphological characteristics associated with axial twisting that are introduced through the practice of bifacial beveling.
+The goal here was to increase the precision of the study by including the z-dimension to capture those morphological characteristics associated with axial twisting introduced through the practice of bifacial beveling.

 ``` r
 knitr::include_graphics('images/figbev.png')